olebole/irafdoc/doc/kpnocoude.identify.rst

   <!-- Sec='REVISIONS' Level=0 Label='IDENTIFY' Line='IDENTIFY V2.11' -->
   <dd>The dispersion units are now determined from a user parameter,
   the coordinate list, or the database entry.
-  A new key, <tt>'e'</tt>, has been added to add features from a line list without doing any fits.
-This is like the <tt>'l'</tt> but without the automatic fitting before and after adding new features.
+  A new key, <span style="font-family: monospace;">'e'</span>, has been added to add features from a line list without doing any fits.
+This is like the <span style="font-family: monospace;">'l'</span> but without the automatic fitting before and after adding new features.
-  A new key, <tt>'b'</tt>, has been added to apply an automatic line identification algorithm.
+  A new key, <span style="font-family: monospace;">'b'</span>, has been added to apply an automatic line identification algorithm.
-  The <tt>'x'</tt> key has been changed to use the automatic line identification algorithm.
+  The <span style="font-family: monospace;">'x'</span> key has been changed to use the automatic line identification algorithm.
 The allows finding much larger shifts.
   The match parameter may now be specified either in user coordinates or in pixels.
 The default is now 3 pixels.